blankaex/hal_3900/Proposal/ideas.md

     - Bot can meaningfully quiz and interact with the student
         - personalised
     - Bot can inform course admin/staff about cohort

-    - Bot can learn for more then one course without needing massive config
+    - Bot learns to service new courses with a minimal setup process